 Dr Coulson has 20 years financial and economic employment experience, including 16 years in the public sector.
 She is a Certified Practicing Accountant, and a Graduate member of the Australian Institute of Company Directors.
-Appointed May 2012 to current
+Appointed May 2012.
+Resigned September 2014.